nodejs/node/doc/api/cli.md

 Enable experimental frozen intrinsics like `Array` and `Object`.

-Support is currently only provided for the root context and no guarantees are currently provided that `global.Array` is indeed the default intrinsic reference.
+Only the root context is supported.
+There is no guarantee that `globalThis.Array` is indeed the default intrinsic reference.
 Code may break under this flag.

-`--require` runs prior to freezing intrinsics in order to allow polyfills to be added.
+To allow polyfills to be added, `--require` runs before freezing intrinsics.

 ### `--heapsnapshot-near-heap-limit=max_count`